jonas-lj/Ruffini/README.md

 }
 ```
+The library also contains some concrete instantiations of algebraic structures such as prime fields, finite fields and
+certain elliptic curve constructions (Curve25519 and BLS12-381).

 ## Demos

 There are a few demo applications showing some capabilities of the library in the `demos` module.

+These includes an implementation of the AKS algorithm for factorisation, computing the optimal Ate pairing over the BLS12-381
+elliptic construction and a demonstration of arbitrary precision arithmetic with real numbers.

 <!-- CONTRIBUTING -->